pure99 Preparative Chromatography

 Yes.
 We provide Standard operating procedures for analytical hplc, preparative hplc, GC headspace, and for sample preparation.
 We also provide start up kits for each one of these pieces of equipment along with sample management software called the igwLAB

-Are the Chromatography Methods Validated for THC removal?
+Are the Chromatography Methods Validated for Cannabinoid Separation?

 The customer validates the methods according to their company’s validation protocol.
 Chromatography and cleaning validation protocol for analytical methods are significantly different than production validation protocol and also very significantly from customer to customer.